Ron Lyle: Lyle vs. Foreman

 Lyle is perhaps best known for a brawling fight in 1976 with Hall of Famer George Foreman.
-Foreman was making a comeback after suffering his first loss to Ali in the Rumble in the Jungle.
+Foreman was making a comeback after suffering his first loss to Muhammad Ali in the Rumble in the Jungle match.

-The fight is looked upon to this day as one of the most exciting and brutal in heavyweight history.
+The fight between Lyle and Foreman is considered one of the most exciting and brutal in heavyweight history.
 Lyle took the offensive against the former champion and won the opening round.
-At one point he hit Foreman with a staggering body punch.
+At one point, he hit Foreman with a thunderous right hand followed by a staggering body punch.
 After nearly being knocked out in Round Two, Lyle was able to recover due to a timing error resulting in the round being only two minutes instead of the scheduled three.
 Later in the fight, Lyle amazed the crowd by flooring Foreman twice in the fourth round while being knocked down once himself.
-Lyle, Muhammad Ali and Jimmy Young are the only boxers to have ever knocked down Foreman during a professional boxing match.
-Foreman later said that Lyle was the toughest man he ever fought, and the hardest hitter he ever took up.
-The former champion recovered and scored a knockout in the fifth round.
-Foreman later said he won the fight due to Lyle's exhaustion.
+(Lyle, Muhammad Ali and Jimmy Young are the only boxers to have ever knocked down Foreman during a professional boxing match.)
+Foreman later said that Lyle was the toughest man and the hardest hitter he ever fought.
+Foreman recovered and scored a knockout in the fifth round.
+He later said he won due to Lyle's exhaustion.

-Lyle scored impressive victories over rated Jose Luis Garcia, and big names Oscar Bonavena and Earnie Shavers during his career.
+Lyle scored impressive victories over rated José Luis García, and big names Oscar Bonavena and Earnie Shavers during his career.
 He also won a split decision over Joe Bugner, boring in with a thudding body attack in a fine contest.

-While Lyle was working as a security guard in Las Vegas, he was accused of another murder.
-He shot a man in his apartment who had spent time with him in the Colorado State Penitentiary.
-On December 16th 1978, Lyle was acquitted.
-His attorney Walter Gerash said Lyle shot Clark in self defense.

 According to George Foreman, Ron Lyle was one of the three hardest punchers he had faced in his career along with Gerry Cooney and Cleveland Williams.

-Later career
+Later years

 The year 1979 marked a decline in Lyle's abilities.
 Draws with fringe contenders Stan Ward and Scott LeDoux were followed by a stunning one-punch loss to unheard-of Lynn Ball.
 Ball went on to match other names but never achieved similar success.
-The Ring magazine quoted Lyle as saying afterwards "No one does that to me."
+The Ring magazine quoted Lyle as saying afterwards, "No one does that to me."

-He would return to the ring, however, but not for long.
-Ron retired again after a first-round knockout loss to then-rising star and undefeated power-hitting Gerry Cooney.
-By then, Lyle was 39 years old and his best years had gone.
+Ron Lyle briefly returned to the boxing ring, but he retired again after a first-round knockout loss to then-rising star and undefeated power-hitting Gerry Cooney, who has stated he broke some of Lyle's ribs during the match.
+Lyle was 39 years old.

-Comeback

 In 1995, after George Foreman made his comeback into the ring to capture the world heavyweight title again, Lyle, at the age of 54, also decided on a brief comeback.
 After scoring four quick knockouts over second-rate opponents, Lyle tried to get a rematch with Foreman.
 The match was never made, however, and Lyle retired from boxing.